 The company’s Shareholder Communication Policy is available on its website.

 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.

 The company engages its share registry to manage the majority of communications with shareholders.
 Shareholders are encouraged to receive correspondence from the company electronically, thereby facilitating a more effective, efficient and environmentally friendly communication mechanism with shareholders.
-Shareholders not already receiving information electronically can elect to do so through the share registry, Computershare Investor Services Pty Ltd at www.computershare.com.au.
+Shareholders not already receiving information electronically can elect to do so through the share registry, Automic Registry Services at www.automicgroup.com.au.

 Recommendations 7.1 & 7.2

 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity’s risk management framework (7.1).